AhmedMahdi-0/DBMS-ksh-Shell-Script-Project/Readme.txt

 Shell Script Database Management System (DBMS):
-The Project aim to develop DBMS, that will enable users to store and retrieve the data from Hard-disk.
+The Project aim to develop DBMS, that enables users to store and retrieve the data from Hard-disk.